-- (a) The Bill seeks to introduce the concept of a "B-BBEE verification professional" and for certain offences relating to such professionals. - (b) The proposed provisions relating to B-BBEE verification professionals seek to serve as interim measures strengthening compliance with the Act.
+- (a) The Bill seeks to introduce the concept of a "B-BBEE verification professional" and for certain offences relating to such professionals.
+A B-BBEE verification professional will be a person who performs any work in connection with rating the B-BBEE status of enterprises for a rating agency accredited in terms of the Accreditation for Conformity Assessment, Calibration and Good Laboratory Practice Act, 2006 (Act No. 19 of 2006). - (b) The proposed provisions relating to B-BBEE verification professionals seek to serve as interim measures strengthening compliance with the Act.
 It is envisaged that in future persons registered in terms of the Auditing Profession Act, 2005 (Act No. 26 of 2005), will render services as B-BBEE verification professionals and that the Independent Regulatory Board for Auditors will function as the verification agency regulator.
 The envisaged action will, however, require amendments to the Auditing Profession Act, 2005.